As Russian forces push ahead, independent media in Ukraine continue to report

 In order to protect journalists in Ukraine as much as we can, we transported 150 ballistic vests and 401 safety kits containing first aid materials to Ukraine, despite the many logistical challenges.
 To help journalists effectively use protection equipment, we developed a short manual in Ukrainian language on how to use and take care of ballistic vests.
 To learn how to use these first aid kits, we coordinated efforts with the ACOS Alliance to organise trainings.
 Besides this, we supported 47 journalists with digital safety assets, for example by distributing high-quality VPN codes to make sure they have safe connections to work with.

-Exile hub in Poland
+Media hub in Poland

 Poland continues to be one of the major destinations in terms of relocation for Ukrainians.
-Our Warsaw media hub, originally set up for Belarusian journalists with our partner Belarus in Focus Information Office, is now also a place of refuge for Ukrainian journalists who want to continue to work in exile.
+Our Warsaw media hub, originally set up for Belarusian journalists with our partner Belarus in Focus Information Office, is now also a place of refuge for Ukrainian journalists who want to continue to work from abroad.
 Through this hub, we are setting up a system of housing, stipends and production support for Ukrainian journalists.

 Free Press for Eastern Europe contracted one producer for the Warsaw media hub, and selected five journalists to receive stipends.
 With these stipends, they can produce content for Ukrainian media outlets.
 Because these journalists mainly had experience in TV productions, we provided them with four trainings on the creation of social-media friendly content, including visuals.
 The team’s operations was also supported by the provision of six laptops.
 Now, the all-female led team (due to the limitations on leaving the country for males aged 18-65) has produced 15 stories for three leading independent Ukrainian outlets.
 In addition, 13 journalists who arrived in Poland were supported with housing via stipends.